MarkRobitaille/COMP3040A2/README.md

 21. Confirm your choice by hitting the "Select theme" button.
 22. Go to the "Code" tab of your repository.
 There should now be a file listed in your repository named _config.yml.
 23. Click on _config.yml to open it.
-24. Click on the pencil icon on the right side of the page to edit the _config.yml file.
+24. Click the pencil icon located on the right side of the page to edit the _config.yml file.
 25. Add your name as the title by adding "title: _`<Your full name>`_" on a new line.
 26. Add a description under your name by adding "description: _`<Your description>`_" on a new line.